Shrader & Associates answers the question: What Is Asbestos?

 - Vehicle clutches

-People who work in construction and ship repair tend to experience the most significant exposure to asbestos.
+People who work in construction and ship repair tend to experience the most significant asbestos exposure.
 The most common way workers are exposed to asbestos is as a result of:

 - Manufacture of asbestos products, and